mlrkilian22/LLW/README.md

-# LLW
+# Example for a WPF-application with a SQL Database
-Example Code for LLW
+In the MainWindow.xaml-file you will find the used UI